thalida/shapeconnector-web/README.md

 ### A puzzle game.
 Play at [shapeconnector.com](http://shapeconnector.com)!

-ShapeConnector is a simple puzzle game, where the goal is to get from Point A to Point B in exactly X number of moves.
+ShapeConnector is a simple puzzle game, where the goal is to get from point A to point B in X number of moves.

-The caveat: you're only allowed move up, down, left, or right, and only to a shape that is the same color (red, green, blue, yellow) and/or type (square, diamond, triangle, circle).
+The caveat: you are only allowed to move up, down, left, or right, and to a shape that is the same color (red, green, blue, yellow) and/or type (square, diamond, triangle, circle).

 ![game play](https://raw.githubusercontent.com/thalida/ShapeConnector/master/app/assets/images/gameplay.gif)

 ## The implementation

 The game is developed using Angular, and is built by Webpack.
-All of the game elements are rendered on HTML5 canvases.
-In addition, it's written in CoffeeScript and the styles use SCSS.
-You can play the game offline through the use of ServiceWorkers.
+All game elements are rendered on HTML5 canvases.
+In addition, it is written in CoffeeScript and use SCSS for styles.
+You can play the game offline through ServiceWorkers.

-ShapeConnector was designed using Sketch, and if you'd like to view the comp its available here: [ShapeConnector sketch file](https://github.com/thalida/ShapeConnector/blob/master/shapeconnector.sketch).
+ShapeConnector was designed using Sketch, and if you would like to view the components, they are available here: [ShapeConnector sketch file](https://github.com/thalida/ShapeConnector/blob/master/shapeconnector.sketch).

 ## Future additions
-Checkout the [open issues](https://github.com/thalida/ShapeConnector/issues) for the enhancements, features, and bugs of the game.
+Checkout the [open issues](https://github.com/thalida/ShapeConnector/issues) for enhancements, features, and bugs of the game.

 ## Contributing